joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

 In each of the functions we've passed to `then`, we're checking the conditional, then updating the map if the conditional is true.
 If the conditional isn't true, we return the value we passed in.

+Even though I'm no longer writing Clojure professionally, I'm still using the concepts I learned while using the language in other languages.